stratum/stratum/stratum/hal/bin/barefoot/README.md

 bazel build //stratum/hal/bin/barefoot:stratum_bf_deb [--define phal_with_onlp=false] [--define sde_ver=9.2.0]
 ```

-We provide a Bazel target that build the Stratum binary and package all
+We provide a Bazel target that builds the Stratum binary and packages all
-necessary configurations to a single Debian package(.deb file).
+necessary configurations into a single Debian package(.deb file).
 The Debian
 package also includes systemd service definition so users can use systemd to
 start the Stratum as a system service.